richard-porter/frozen-kernel/sherpa-architecture-v01.md

 The orchestrator’s Pattern Registry is the chain-of-custody record for the full agent graph.
 Individual node logs feed it.
 This is the TCP Chain of Custody principle applied to runtime governance: provenance must be traceable at every delegation step, not just at the originating call.

+### The Continuity Protocol — Autonomous Agent Governance Under Human Unavailability

+Per-node Sherpa deployment ensures governance is present at every node.
+It does not answer what happens when SAFE_PAUSE triggers in an autonomous session and the human author is not available to receive the return.

+SAFE_PAUSE returns control to the human author.
+In interactive sessions, this is sufficient — the human is present and can decide whether to reset, redirect, or terminate.
+In autonomous agent architectures (Open Claw, agentic pipelines, scheduled or background agents), the human author may not be available when SAFE_PAUSE triggers.
+The session halts, but nothing governs what happens next.
+Without a pre-authorized disposition, the agent has no governed behavior available at the moment it most needs one.

+This is the Dead Hand problem applied to AI governance: the worst time to make a governance decision is when the governance structure is under stress and the decision-maker is unavailable.
+The solution is the same as in continuity-of-government design: establish the disposition *before* the condition arises, at the moment the human author can make the choice sovereignly.

+**The Continuity Protocol requirement:**

+Before any autonomous agent session begins — any session where the human author may not be available to receive a SAFE_PAUSE return — the human author must pre-authorize a SAFE_PAUSE disposition.
+This disposition is established via the TCP delegation token at session initialization and is binding on the agent regardless of subsequent session content.

+Three valid dispositions:

+**Disposition 1 — Full Halt**

+Agent ceases all action immediately upon SAFE_PAUSE trigger.
+Session state is logged in full.
+Agent waits for human author availability before any continuation.
+No autonomous recovery.

+*Use when:* The task cannot safely continue without human review.
+The cost of delay is acceptable.
+Any continuation under uncertainty is unacceptable.

+**Disposition 2 — Reversible-Only Continuation**

+Agent continues only actions that pass the Reversibility test (IGL Factor 5, Zone 2): fully reversible, no irreversible consequences, no write/send actions beyond Hop 2 scope.
+Agent logs all Zone 2 decisions for human review upon return.
+Agent halts if any required action fails the Reversibility test.

+*Use when:* The task can proceed safely with read-only or fully reversible actions.
+Human review of Zone 2 decisions is acceptable on a delayed basis.
+Irreversible actions can wait.

+**Disposition 3 — Delegated Authority**

+Agent routes SAFE_PAUSE trigger to a named human delegate pre-authorized by the original human author via TCP chain.
+The delegate must be named in the delegation token, must have a lower or equal delegation depth than the original, and cannot grant scope beyond what they received.
+The delegate applies their own judgment to the SAFE_PAUSE trigger and returns a disposition decision.

+*Use when:* The task requires timely continuation.
+A qualified delegate is available and pre-authorized.
+The delegate’s scope is sufficient to evaluate the triggering condition.

+**What is not a valid disposition:**

+Autonomous recovery without human authorization is not a valid disposition.
+An agent that hits SAFE_PAUSE and decides on its own to continue — even under Reversible-Only logic — without a pre-authorized disposition has violated the Continuity Protocol.
+The disposition must be established by the human author before the session begins, not chosen by the agent at the moment of crisis.

+This is the sovereignty principle applied to continuity: the human author’s choice about what happens when the governance structure is under stress must be made when the human author is not under stress.
+Decisions made under pressure are not sovereign decisions — they are decisions extracted by the condition.

+**Sherpa initialization check:**

+Each Sherpa instance in an autonomous agent deployment checks for a Continuity Protocol disposition at initialization.
+If no disposition is present and the deployment context is autonomous (no human in the loop), Sherpa defaults to Disposition 1 (Full Halt) and logs the absence of a pre-authorized disposition as a governance event.
+The absence is not an error — it is a governance signal that the session was initialized without completing the Continuity Protocol.

+**TCP integration:**

+The Continuity Protocol disposition is a required field in autonomous agent delegation tokens.
+Tokens without a disposition field are invalid for autonomous deployment contexts.
+The three dispositions map to token values: `continuity: halt`, `continuity: reversible`, `continuity: delegate:[id]`.
+Delegation depth for Disposition 3 delegates must be specified in the original token and cannot be self-assigned by the delegate.

+**Relationship to Item 120:**

+The Continuity Protocol closes the deployment gap identified in Item 120 more completely than per-node Sherpa deployment alone.
+Per-node Sherpa ensures governance is present at every node.
+The Continuity Protocol ensures governance decisions about human unavailability are made before the condition arises, not improvised when it does.

+**Intellectual lineage — Dead Hand / Continuity of Government:**

+Continuity-of-government design addresses the same problem at the institutional level: governance must function even when the governance structure itself is under attack or the decision-maker is unavailable.
+The Dead Hand principle — pre-authorize the response to worst-case conditions before those conditions arise — is the structural logic the Continuity Protocol inherits.
+The ecosystem’s version applies it to AI sovereignty: the human author’s governance decisions must survive the human author’s temporary unavailability without being made for them by the agent they were governing.

 -----

 ## Relationship to TCP